Aagot, Wardang Island

 Aagot was a three masted square rig sailing ship built by Dobie & Company and was launched on 1 June 1882.
 She was wrecked on Wardang Island on October 11th, 1907.

-Wanaka is a small town in Central Otago in the South Island of New Zealand, situated on the south side of Lake Wanaka.
+Glenorchy is a small settlement, situated in Otago region, in the South Island, New Zealand.
+It lies on the northern side of Lake Wakatipu and is surrounded by Richardson and Humboltd Ranges.

 Queenstown is considered by many sportsmen as the capital of extreme sports and adventure activities.
 It is situated in Otago region, in the South Island, New Zealand.